Missouri woman charged with capital murder in killings of pregnant woman and baby

 Jamie Waterman later led authorities to Bush's charred body, according to the affidavit.
 FBI agents found a charred human hand and bone fragments in a burn pit behind the residence, the affidavit says.

-Smith previously said Bush had been shot, but declined to comment on whether the baby had been removed from Bush's body.
+Smith previously said Bush had been shot.
+He declined to comment on whether the baby had been removed from Bush's body.

-The Watermans are being held at the Greene County Jail in Springfield, Mo.